DevExpress-Examples/wpf-dashboard-viewer-DashboardStateChanged-event/readme.md

 * [MainWindow.xaml.cs](./CS/WPF-DashboardStateChanged-Event/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/WPF-DashboardStateChanged-Event/MainWindow.xaml.vb))

-# How to use the DashboardStateChanged event to display user interactions.
+# How to Use the DashboardStateChanged Event to Display User Interactions.

 This example demonstrates how to use the **DashboardStateChanged** event to display user interactions.